DoubleU23/tailored-react-env/README.md

     * uses APP_ENV for isDevelopment switch

 # issues
 HMR has a known issue with updating the Router which blocks the reloading:
-`Warning: You cannot change <Router history>; it will be ignored` see f.e. https://github.com/ReactTraining/react-router/issues/2704
+`Warning: You cannot change <Router history>; it will be ignored`
+see f.e. https://github.com/ReactTraining/react-router/issues/2704

 **WORKAROUND**
-until this is officially fixxed, here is the workaround: after starting the dev-server you have to SAVE THE config.srcDir/index.js file ONCE after that you can happily save childcomponents with a running HMR
+until this is (officially) fixxed, here is the workaround: after starting the dev-server you have to save the /app/index.js file ONCE after that you can happily save childcomponents with a running HMR